 - The Subscribers’ sheet with consent.

-- In principle an approval of the regulatory authority, if required.
+- In-principle approval of the regulatory authority, if required.

 - The Details of LLP(s) and/ or company(s) in which the partner/ designated partner is a director/ partner (if any).

-The LLP Form 3 contains the initial Limited Liability Partnership Agreement.
+LLP Form 3 contains the initial Limited Liability Partnership Agreement.
 This form can be filed once the Partnership Firm is converted into an LLP or while filing for the conversion of the Partnership Firm into LLP.
-The LLP Agreement must be attached with the LLP Form 3.
+The LLP Agreement must be attached to the LLP Form 3.

 Successful Conversion of Partnership Firm into LLP

-On successful conversion of Partnership firm into LLP, the Registrar would then issue a Certificate of Incorporation of LLP and all the properties, assets, interests, rights, privileges, etc. of the firm are now transferred to the LLP.
+On successful conversion of a Partnership Firm into LLP, the Registrar would then issue a Certificate of Incorporation of LLP, and all the properties, assets, interests, rights, privileges, etc. of the firm are now transferred to the LLP.
 In other words, the complete undertaking of the firm is transferred to the LLP.